Hjorthmedh/RGCmorphology/ms/intro.md

 central retina when viewed in isolation [@Boycott1974-aa].
-Mouse has a shallower density gradient than cat [@Jeon1998-df], although dendritic diameter of an alpha-like mouse RGC increases strikingly from nasal to temporal retina [@Bleckert2014-hg].  **CHECK!
-In our study, most RGCs were taken from the same quadrant of retina, which should have minimized any eccentricity-variations.**  However, for future work, another feature to include (or control for) would be retinal location.
+Mouse has a shallower density gradient than cat [@Jeon1998-df], although dendritic diameter of an alpha-like mouse RGC increases strikingly from nasal to temporal retina [@Bleckert2014-hg].
+In our study, most RGCs were taken from the middle third of the retina, which should have minimized any eccentricity-variations.
+However, for future work, another feature to include (or control for) would be retinal location.